 Thanks to a proposed budget cut to what's officially known as the Supplemental Nutrition Assistance Program (SNAP), food stamps and military members have recently been a hot topic.

 Yes, you heard me correctly: food stamps and military members.
-While the fact that about 13 percent of all Americans used SNAP for food aid in 2016 and more than 80 percent of those receive more than $90 a month in benefits doesn't make most Americans bat an eye, the idea that military families are among those users is shocking to many people.
+While the fact that about 13% of all Americans used SNAP for food aid in 2020 and more than 80% of those receive more than $90 a month in benefits doesn't make most Americans bat an eye, the idea that military families are among those users is shocking to many people.

 And yet they are.

-According to a 2016 report from the Government Accountability Office, more than 23,000 active-duty troops used the food stamp program in 2013, the last year for which such information was available.
+According to a 2019 report from the Government Accountability Office, more than 22,000 active-duty troops used the food stamp program in that year, the most recent data available.

 By far the biggest question I have received in the series of news interviews I've done on the subject is something like this: